Windows Update: Windows Update Agent

 Starting with Windows Vista and Windows Server 2008, Windows Update Agent replaces both the Windows Update web app and the Automatic Updates client.
 It is in charge of downloading and installing software update from Windows Update, as well as the on-premises servers of Windows Server Updates Services or System Center Configuration Manager.

 Windows Update Agent can be managed through a Control Panel applet, as well as Group Policy, Microsoft Intune and Windows PowerShell.
 It can also be set to automatically download and install both important and recommended updates.
-In prior versions of Windows, such updates were only available through the Windows Update web site.
+In prior versions of Windows, such updates were only available through the Windows Update website.
 Additionally, Windows Update in Windows Vista supports downloading Windows Ultimate Extras, optional software for Windows Vista Ultimate Edition.

 Unlike Automatic Updates in Windows XP, Windows Update Agent in Windows Vista and Windows 7 allows the user to postpone the mandatory restart (required for the update process to complete) for up to four hours.
 The revised dialog box that prompts for the restart appears under other windows, instead of on top of them.
 However, standard user accounts only have 15 minutes to respond to this dialog box.
 This was changed with Windows 8: Users have 3 days (72 hours) before the computer reboots automatically after installing automatic updates that require a reboot.
 Windows 8 also consolidates the restart requests for non-critical updates into just one per month.
 Additionally, the login screen notifies them of the restart requirements.

 Windows Update Agent makes use of the Transactional NTFS feature introduced with Windows Vista to apply updates to Windows system files.
 This feature helps Windows recover cleanly in the event of an unexpected failure, as file changes are committed atomically.